jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Okay.
 Here’s where things stand.
 25 billion was lost in the hack.
-Unfortunately, those transactions have already posted to the L1, and that's going to make this rollback complicated.
+Unfortunately, those transactions have already posted to the L1, and that's going to make this rollback very complicated.
 The cascading impacts of this are something I'm still wrapping my head around.</p>
 </div>

 <div class="dialogue right">